how to write a synopsisHow to Write a Synopsis: A Complete UK Guide

+Learning how to write a synopsis is an essential skill for UK university students.
 A synopsis is a concise overview of a larger piece of work — a dissertation, thesis or research project — that sets out what you plan to do or have done, and why it matters.
 UK supervisors often ask for a synopsis before approving a project.
 This complete guide explains what a synopsis is, how it differs from an abstract and a proposal, what to include, and how to write one that wins approval.

 What Is a Synopsis?